jrgem/SQL-Practice/Easy-Problems/readme.md

 ## Questions and Solutions

-**1. Show first name, last name, and gender of patients whose gender is 'M'.**
+**1. Show first name, last name, and gender of patients whose gender is 'M'.**SQL
 ```
 SELECT first_name, last_name, gender
 FROM   patients